Jorian Baucom: Club career

 On June 20, 2019, Baucom signed with National Women's Soccer League club Houston Dash as a national team replacement player.
 She spent a couple months with the Dash before signing with Czech Women's First League club AC Sparta Prague.
 She made her international club debut for Sparta in the UEFA Women's Champions League on September 11, 2019, against Breiðablik, coming on as a substitute during a 3–2 defeat.

 On October 8, 2020, Baucom signed with Frauen-Bundesliga club MSV Duisburg.
 She made her debut for the club on October 10 against Turbine Potsdam, starting and scoring in the 37th minute of a 3–2 defeat.

-Racing Louisville, 2021

 On April 5, 2021, Baucom joined National Women's Soccer League club Racing Louisville after training with the club during pre-season.
-She made her professional debut for the club on April 10, 2021, against Orlando Pride, coming on as a 78th minute substitute in a 2–2 draw.
+She made her professional debut for the club on April 10, 2021, against Orlando Pride, coming on as a 78th-minute substitute in a 2–2 draw.

-North Carolina Courage, 2022

 On December 14, 2021, Baucom joined the North Carolina Courage after being picked from the waiver wire.
 After making six appearances for the Courage, the team waived her on August 3, 2022, so she could play outside of the NWSL.

+Baucom signed with Damaiense during the 2022 summer transfer window.
+She debuted with the Portuguese club on September 4, 2022, and scored her first goal for Damaiense on September 18, 2022.

+On June 27, 2024, Baucom was announced as the first player for USL Super League club DC Power FC.
+Baucom scored the first goal in team history on September 7, in a 1–1 draw with Dallas Trinity.

+In January 2025, Baucom joined Fort Lauderdale United FC.

+On July 24, 2025, Baucom signed for Calgary Wild FC of the Northern Super League.
+On July 27, 2025, she made her debut in a match against Montreal Roses FC.

 International career

-Baucom has trained with or represented the United States at the under-15, under-16, under-19, under-20 sides.
+Baucom has trained with or represented the United States at the under-15, under-16, under-19, and under-20 levels.